Atlantic Illumination Entertainment Lighting

 Uncut sheets of gel that have been rolled up are secured in the lid via elastic straps.
 I store few gel rolls here due to the space they consume.
 However, I do carry about half a dozen of the most frequent colours that I use.
 I could pre-cut those rolls, but I prefer to leave them as is in case I need odd sizes of common colours.

-In addition, the kit includes a few spring clamps, a can of flat black spray paint, plus some additional markers and catalogue items.
+In addition, the kit includes a few spring clamps, a can of flat black spray paint, plus some markers and catalogue items.

 I also prefer to transport my case for lighting patterns and their accessories within the Colour Kit enclosure as opposed to transporting separately.
 (See Pattern Kit for a description.)